edent/PirateMuseum/README.md

 Take a wander around the museum and view lost paintings, stolen sculptures, and digitally liberated artworks.

-As you look at the artwork, you will hear a spoken description of each one.
+As you look at the artwork, you will hear a spoken description of each one - if your [browser supports TTS](http://caniuse.com/#search=tts).

 Use the WASD keys to move around.
 Click and drag your mouse to look.